Planning, not a bureau pull

 The interface then caps any updated score at 850 and recomputes the displayed gain so it never exceeds the distance from your starting score to the ceiling.
 That is why someone starting at 848 sees at most a two-point lift in the headline, and someone at 850 sees zero.

-Edge cases: If any slider sits at 0%, the corresponding lever contributes nothing.
-If starting utilization is extremely low, utilization-driven gains taper because there was little utilization-related drag to remove.
+Edge cases: If any slider sits at 0%, that lever contributes nothing.
+If starting utilization is already very low, utilization-driven gains taper because there was little drag to remove.

 How to Use This Calculator Field by Field